dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster-polars.rst

 Quickstart
 ----------

-Common filesystem-based IOManagers features highlights, using :py:class:`PolarsParquetIOManager` as an example (check :py:class:`BasePolarsUPathIOManager` for more details):
+Common filesystem-based IOManagers features highlights, using :py:class:`PolarsParquetIOManager` as an example (see :py:class:`BasePolarsUPathIOManager` for the full list of features provided by `dagster-polars`):

 Type annotations are not required.
 By default an eager `pl.DataFrame` will be loaded.

 .. code-block:: python

     from dagster import asset
-    from dagster_polars import PolarsParquetIOManager
     import polars as pl

     @asset(io_manager_key="polars_parquet_io_manager")